-While all people have beliefs, their specific components tend vary depending to nogu respective world views.
+While all people have beliefs, their specific components tend to vary depending upon respective world views.
 What people classify as good or bad, right or wrong depends on our deeply-held beliefs we started developing early in life that have helped shape our characters.
-Likewise, these values are ingrained in our personalities and shape our behavior patterns and our selfidentities.
+Likewise, these values are ingrained in our personalities and shape our behavior patterns and our self-identities.
 Because cultural beliefs are intensely held, they are difficult, though not impossible, to change.